tmorrell/AuthorCarpentry/How-to-build-this-website.md

 + edit markdown (.md) files in a text editor
 + run  `./mk-website.bash`.
-This will generate .html files You can check the .html files by doing a "file open" from your web browser on the individual HTML files
+This will generate .html files

+You can check the .html files by doing a "file open" from your web browser on the individual HTML files

 + run `./publish.bash`.
 You might have to enter your github password or confirm a merge.
-Typing ':wq' should be sufficient to confirm a merge in most cases.
+Typing `:wq` should be sufficient to confirm a merge in most cases.

 This copies updates the contents of the *gh-pages* branch based on the current *master* branch.